nosebit/act/README.md

 act run foo
 ```

-or shortly we can do:
+or shortly we can do just:

 ```bash
 actr foo